subhaviv/sample-s2s-cdk-agent-hcls/README.md

 ### Speech-to-Speech Conversation Flow

 1. The user signs onto the frontend hosted on Amazon Cloudfront with a static S3 web page.
 If the user is unauthenticated, they are re-directed to the Amazon Cognito sign on page where they can sign on with their credentials.
-2. The user clicks start seession to open the websocket connection to the python backend.
+2. The user clicks start session to open the websocket connection to the python backend.
 The connect payload contains the JWT which is validated against cognito by the python backend before connection is established.
 3. Speech data is transmitted bidirectionally through this connection for real-time conversation.
-The user speaks and audio from the user is sent to the Nova Sonic S2S model through the python backend.
+The user speaks and audio from the user is sent to the Nova Sonic model through the python backend.
-4. The S2S model processes the audio.
+4. Nova Sonic processes the audio.
 It first outputs a transcription of the user audion.
 It then does one of two things:
    1. Outputs a response which is streamed back to the user.
 This response includes the assistant response audio and assistant response text.
    2. Outputs a tool use request which is picked up and implemented by the Python backend.
-The backend returns the tool result to the S2S model which generates a final response which is streamed back to the user.
+The backend returns the tool result to Nova Sonic which generates a final response which is streamed back to the user.
 This response includes the assistant response audio and assistant response text.

 ## Getting started